Hudson Valley Workers' Compensation Attorney

-Ralph M. Kirk, Esq., has represented injured workers and disabled individuals in all aspects of workers’ compensation, Social Security Disability (SSDI), SSI, and industrial accident claims for almost 40 years.
+Ralph M. Kirk, Esq., has represented injured workers and disabled individuals in all aspects of workers’ compensation, Social Security Disability (SSDI), SSI, and industrial accident claims for over 40 years.
 He graduated from St. Francis Xavier University, the leading undergraduate institution in Canada, in 1974.
 Mr. Kirk obtained his law degree in 1977 from Dalhousie Law School in Halifax, Nova Scotia.
 He was admitted to practice in the courts of the State of New York in 1978, and has also been admitted to practice in the Federal Courts of the Northern District of New York.

 Mr. Kirk argued the groundbreaking workers’ compensation case of Spyhalsky v.
 Cross Construction (294 A.D.2d 23), where for the first time in New York, an insurance carrier was required to pay for medical treatment for a party other than the injured worker, in this case his wife.
 A catastrophic back injury had rendered the client incapable of impregnating his wife without surgery.
 Mr. Kirk successfully argued to the Workers’ Compensation Board and Appellate Division, Third Department, that the insurance carrier was required to cover the wife’s related medical bills.
 Mr. Kirk also argued the landmark compensation case of Peziol v.
 VAW of America (245 A.D.2d 877).
 At a time when insurance carriers were aggressively asserting that a pre-existing non-compensable injury or condition reduced their liability, Mr. Kirk successfully argued that the insurance company was entirely responsible when the client was able to effectively perform their job duties prior to the work injury despite any pre-existing injury or condition.